-Excited to be working out of the historic British Hotel in Lyttelton Tom and Cole are proud to help breathe some new life into the old building.
+Green Dinner Table is excited to be working out of the historic British Hotel in Lyttelton.
+Together, they helped breathe some new life into the old quake-worn building.

 Born in Christchurch, Cole has always had a passion for health and fitness.
-After travelling for several years through North America and Europe he decided to return home and pursue a career in Nursing.
+After travelling for several years through North America and Europe, he decided to return home and pursue a career in Nursing.
 After graduating from CPIT, Cole started work as a Registered Nurse in the department of Intensive Care.